LanaSina/speciation/Readme.md

 ## Running the simulation

-In the `startup/Constants.java` fle, modify the following values as appropriate:
+In the `startup/Constants.java` file, modify the following values as appropriate:

-Folder where data file will be recorded
+- Folder where data file will be recorded

 ``public static String DataPath = "../new_data";``

-Whether to record data or not
+- Whether to record data or not

 ``public static boolean Save = true;
 public static boolean SavePredation = true;``